KaotoIO/kaoto.io/content/quickstart/_index.md

 You can now access Kaoto on [http://localhost:8081](http://localhost:8081)

+Learn more about how to use Kaoto on the [User Guide](/docs/user-guide)

 Always stop the containers when finishing using Kaoto, so you don't have containers dangling: